-The Village of Falkland in Fife, Scotland, was used several times during the filming of Outlander and it's easy to see why when you visit.
+The Village of Falkland in Fife, Scotland, was used several times as an Outlander filming location and it's easy to see why when you visit.
 The traditional stone cottages that line the streets were built in the 17th and 18th century and there are 28 listed buildings including the impressive renaissance Falkland Palace.
 The door frames of the cottages are small which is typical of the era, there are original marriage lints above several of the doors and some of the cottages even have thatched roofs.
 The winding cobbled lanes, colourful hanging baskets and quirky artistic touches make Falkland a popular day trip for locals.

 Filming for season one began in October 2013 and Falkland was used as Inverness in 1946.
 The real Inverness was not suitable as the buildings and roads are now modern and not exactly the look they were going for!